Whether you’re new to bouldering or a seasoned climber, bouldering grades (aka bouldering ratings) can be a confusing topic.

 The rule of thumb is that a V0 boulder problem is roughly comparable to a 5.10d on the Yosemite Decimal System.
-However, I’ve climbed plenty of V0s in my days and only a few 5.10ds (granted I don’t sport climb too often).
+However, this is almost never true at climbing gyms.

-Complaints have arisen in recent years that bouldering problems are now being graded much softer, which could help explain my own disbelief of this comparison.
-Possibly outside this rule of thumb holds true, but — in my experience — inside a V0 is similar to a 5.7.
+Possibly outside this rule of thumb holds true, but — in my experience — indoors a V0 is similar to a 5.8.

-Regardless, anyone who has both bouldered and sport climbed will know that the sports are complementary but still different.
-Sport climbing routes require lots of endurance and are often dozens of feet high, while boulder problems — which are often quite short — can require more powerful, dynamic movements.
+Regardless, anyone who has both bouldered and sport climbed will know that the sports are complementary yet still different.
+Sport climbing routes require lots of endurance while boulder problems typically call for more powerful, dynamic movements.